-Until you face the truth about yourself, you’ll find it hard to talk to God.
-You’ll feel lonely and alienated.
-And you’ll struggle to look people in the eye in case they see the ‘real you’.
+Eric Hoffer said, ‘We lie loudest when we lie to ourselves.’
+Until you face the truth about yourself, you will find it hard to talk to God.
+You will feel lonely and alienated.
+And you will struggle to look people in the eye in case they see the ‘real you’.
 It’s time to come out of hiding, get down on your knees, and say: ‘Father, I know You love me.
 Nothing can change that or rob me of its joy except my own doubts and refusal to believe it.
 You loved me before I was born, You fashioned me according to Your plan, You redeemed me and gave me a special purpose in the world, and You’re working day by day to make me into a person who pleases You’ (see Philippians 2:13).

 The good news is—you don’t have to hide anymore!

 SoulFood: 1 Cor 15–16, Matt 3:1–10, Ps 116, Pr 31:30–31